flowchart TD

 213.4.2 4.2 Parameters Are Not Memory

 Training memory is dominated not by parameters but by activations stored for the backward pass and by optimizer state.
-An Adam optimizer keeps two extra tensors per parameter, tripling the parameter memory footprint.
-Activation memory scales with batch size and sequence length and often exceeds parameter memory by a wide margin.
-When you hit an out of memory wall, the culprit is usually activations, addressable with gradient checkpointing, smaller batches, or activation recomputation rather than fewer parameters.
+The Adam optimizer keeps two extra tensors per parameter, the first and second moment estimates, so with master weights in mixed precision the optimizer state alone can be three to four times the raw parameter memory [9].
+Activation memory scales with batch size and sequence length and often exceeds parameter memory by a wide margin, because every intermediate tensor on the forward path must be retained until its gradient is computed.
+When you hit an out of memory wall, the culprit is usually activations, addressable with gradient checkpointing (recompute activations during the backward pass instead of storing them, trading compute for memory), smaller batches, or activation recomputation rather than fewer parameters.

 213.4.3 4.3 Scaling Laws as a Budget Guide